jennysloane/jfsloane/content/project/blogdown/index.md

 - This blog post is to help others build a website for the first time! (...and also to remind me of all the steps if I ever need to build another website in the future)
 - I made this website and also helped to build the [UNSW CodeRs website](https://unsw-coders.netlify.app/) using blogdown

+## Additional Resources
+- To go along with this blog, Tehilla Ostrovsky and I have posted tutorials on YouTube for how to build an academic website using R blogdown.
+You can check out our YouTube Playlist [here](https://www.youtube.com/playlist?list=PLpZT7JPM8_GbPiX4ibrP7ogl7GyEofZMj).
+More videos to come!
 - I also highly recommend checking out Alison Hill's blogdown [blog](https://alison.rbind.io/blog/2020-12-new-year-new-blogdown/).
 This is an incredibly useful resource and definitely helped me learn how to use blogdown
+- And finally here's an [r-bloggers website](https://www.r-bloggers.com/2020/02/what-to-know-before-you-adopt-hugo-blogdown/) with useful information on Hugo and blogdown

+*<span style="color: red;">Please note: </span>  This blog and the YouTube tutorials were created using hugo_version '0.81.0' and with the "wowchemy/starter-academic", but there have been recent updates, so this repo may be outdated.
+We will post updates soon!*

 ## To create your website, you will need: Rstudio, Git, Github, and Netlify